JamesCordell/Udp_ws2812_serial/README.md

 # Udp_ws2812_serial
 This project combinds the ethernt enc28j60 and the ws2812 led pixel lib to create a network for house lighting.

 The master Arduino sketch will accept commands over Ethernet.
-This can be done using netcat.
+This can be done using netcat to send the control signal.
 The following command will control a string of lights connected to PIN number defined in the sketch.
-The netcat command is sending a udp raw udb packet over the ethernet.
-I used a server to do this.
+The netcat command is sending a raw udp packet over the ethernet.
+I used a linux box to do this.
 The string is built around the following.

 	"echo -n "0:showColor:0:100:100" | nc -4u -w1 192.168.0.6 5000"